hyperledger/bevel/examples/vitalam-app/charts/vitalam-frontend/README.md

 should contain the domain name of the Auth0 API

 ## clientID key
-should hold Client ID provided by Auth0
+should hold the Client ID provided by Auth0 for the API

 ## custAuthClientID key
-should hold the	Client ID provided by Auth0 for the API
+should hold Client ID provided by Auth0 for identifying the OEM frontend login requests

 ## t1AuthClientID key
 should hold Client ID provided by Auth0 for identifying the tier 1 supplier frontend login requests

 ## authAudience key
-should hold Client ID provided by Auth0 for identifying the OEM frontend login requests
+should hold the identifier of the Auth0 API